-Substantially all expenses related to the administration of the Plan are paid by the Company, including Trustee fees, record-keeping administrator fees, accountant's and counsel's expenses.
+Substantially all expenses related to the administration of the Plan are paid by the Company, including Trustee fees, record-keeping administrator fees and accountant's and counsel's expenses.
 Investment management fees and expenses attributable to an investment fund are offset against that fund's earnings in the affected Participant's account.
-The Plan's loan and qualified domestic relations order fees are paid from participants' accounts.
-Participants paid \$33,200 and \$28,750 in the aggregate in 2019 and 2018, respectively, for loan fees and qualified domestic relations order fees.
+The Plan's loan and qualified domestic relations order (QDRO) fees are paid from participants' accounts.
+Participants paid \$20,800 and \$33,200 in 2020 and 2019, respectively, for loan fees and QDRO fees.
+(To be recognized as a QDRO, an order must be a domestic relations order.
+A qualified domestic relations order is a judgment or order that relates to the provision of child support, alimony payments, or marital property rights for the benefit of a spouse, former spouse, child, or other dependent of a participant.)